 The Resolution invites Members to be proactive in their support and participation in the regional cooperation activities that build the individual and collective capacity to provide high quality services to the society, including through bilateral and multilateral agreements for cost-effective service delivery, sharing experience and transfer of knowledge and know-how.
 It requests the Secretary-General to take the required steps which will ensure adequate resources for effective operation of the Regional Associations during the nineteenth financial period.

-Draft Resolution to the Eighteenth World Meteorological Congress - New commissions and other bodies
+New commissions and other bodies

 - Commission for Observation, Infrastructure and Information Systems (Infrastructure Commission)